 The business model benefits everyone involved.
-Packaged goods companies reduce their material costs, gain positive community exposure, re-brand themselves as environmentally mindful, and reap actionable data on an emerging subset of their target demographic.
+Businesses reduce their packaging material costs, gain positive community exposure, re-brand themselves as environmentally mindful, and reap actionable data on an emerging subset of their target demographic.

-Given the millions of cups of coffee and tea consumed every year, it’s easy to see the phenomenal reduction in total carbon footprint this innovation could bring in the next few years.
+Given the millions of cups of coffee and tea consumed every year, it’s easy to see the phenomenal reduction in the total carbon footprint this innovation could bring in the next few years.

 If you’re still a bit unsure on the distinction between recycling and its artsy cousin, upcycling e-commerce store hipcycle provides us with two useful infographics that provide clarity:

 Eco friendly packaging needs to offer certain protective elements and the supply chain may sometimes be inflexible in accommodating logistics for contemporary, eco-friendly designs.